eriksjolund/podman-networking-docs/README.md

 Systemd system service (`User=`) and socket activation makes it possible for rootless Podman to use privileged ports.

-For details of how to use socket-actived nginx, see for instance Example 3, Example 4, Example 5, Example 6 in the repo https://github.com/eriksjolund/podman-nginx-socket-activation
+For details of how to use socket-activated nginx, see for instance Example 3, Example 4, Example 5, Example 6 in the repo https://github.com/eriksjolund/podman-nginx-socket-activation

 :warning: How well this solution works is currently unknown.
 What are the pros and cons?
 Will it work for other software than nginx?
 More testing is needed.